Pinwheel Flank Steaks

 - 2 garlic cloves, minced

 - 1/2 teaspoon salt

-- Flatten steak to 1/4-in. thickness.
-In a large resealable plastic bag, combine oil, vinegar, Italian seasoning, Worcestershire sauce, garlic powder, 1 teaspoon pepper and seasoned salt; add steak.
-Seal bag and turn to coat; refrigerate overnight.
+- In a shallow dish, combine the oil, vinegar, Italian seasoning, Worcestershire sauce, garlic powder, 1 teaspoon pepper and seasoned salt; add steak and turn to coat.
+Cover and refrigerate overnight.

 Everyone LOVED these!
 I prepped everything the day before as the meat needed to marinate and then put it together the following day for the BBQ.
 Fantastic flavors and easy to make.
 Highly recommend and we will definitely have often this summer!